githedgehog/docs/docs/user-guide/external.md

       subnets:
       - default
 ```

 ### Example Edge side BGP configuration based on SONiC OS

 !!! warning
-    Hedgehog does not recommend using following configuration for production.
-It's just as example of Edge Peer config
+    Hedgehog does not recommend using the following configuration for production.
+It is only provided as an example of
+    Edge Peer configuration.

-Interface config
+Interface configuration:

 ```yaml
 interface Ethernet2.100
  encapsulation dot1q vlan-id 100